Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 In any case, as of the moment, you are free to choose any web hosting.
 However, there are several important factors that you should take into account:

 Probably the most important success factor of a website, the loading speed of a website is partly decided by the infrastructure of the web hosting provider.

-The closer your data-center is to the visitor, the better.
+The closer your data center is to the visitors, the better.
 For example, if most of your website visitors come from Hanoi, Vietnam then it's best to put your website at the data center nearest to Hanoi.

 It's extremely important to know how Vietnam is connected to the rest of the world before making your hosting decision.
 There are several main cables/gateways that connect Vietnam to the rest of the world:

 The Asia-America Gateway (AAG) is a 20,000-kilometre (12,000 mi) long submarine communications cable system, connecting South-East Asia with the mainland of the United States, across the Pacific Ocean via Guam and Hawaii.

 The cable has landing points in the USA, Hawaii, Guam, Philippines, Hong Kong, Malaysia, Singapore, Thailand, Brunei, and Vietnam.

 It is capable of delivering up to 2.88 Tbit/s (US-Hawaii & Hong Kong-South East Asia) and 1.92 Tbit/s (Hawaii-Hong Kong).

 This has been the major gateway that connects Vietnam to the world.
 The cable has encountered frequent breaks and outages.
 Countries such as Vietnam and Malaysia, which currently have fewer alternatives in place to reroute Internet traffic, are prone to severe service disruption when the AAG cable breaks.
 Disruptions can happen multiple times per year, each time this happens the whole Internet connection in Vietnam (to the world) slows down significantly for weeks if not more.